Enough Memes, Let’s Talk Policy: Abortion Rights Took Center Stage At The DNC

 If you’ve been following the DNC on social media, Joshua’s speech may not have come across your timelines.
 Celebrity cameos, memes, and Michelle Obama soundbites have been dominating the discourse.
 But reproductive rights need to be at the center of the Democrats’ platform and activists are fighting to make sure no one is left behind.
 That means fighting for the young woman who needs an affordable and safe abortion, the transgender man who is starting a family, the couple struggling with fertility, the non-binary person seeking gender-affirming healthcare, the sexual assault survivor who deserves agency over their body, the mother who can’t afford another, the migrating parents and their children separated at the border, intergenerational Palestinian families, and everyone in between.

 Renee Bracey Sherman is a reproductive justice activist and co-author of the forthcoming book Liberating Abortion: Claiming Our History, Sharing Our Stories, and Building the Reproductive Future We Deserve who remembers a time not so long ago when things looked very different.
-Ahead of the 2016 Presidential election, Sherman led the #AskAboutAbortion campaign because moderators at Democratic primary debates refused to even bring up abortion access or wrestle with policy commitments.
-“I feel so glad to see that that ideology has shifted,” Sherman said of her time in Chicago this past week.
+Ahead of the 2016 Presidential election, Bracey Sherman led the #AskAboutAbortion campaign because moderators at Democratic primary debates refused to even bring up abortion access or wrestle with policy commitments.
+“I feel so glad to see that that ideology has shifted,” Bracey Sherman said of her time in Chicago this past week.
 “There were abortion storytellers — including abortion storytellers of color — taking the stage, sharing their stories, and getting rousing applause from the audience.
 That was something that we've been told couldn't be done.”

 AdvertisementADVERTISEMENT